open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 280 + 100`).
 All the increments are non-negative, in other words, the **sum is monotonically increasing**.

+Note that it is inaccurate to say "the total bytes received by T<sub>3</sub> is `380`", because there might be network packets received by the driver before we started to observe it (e.g. before the last operating system reboot).
+The accurate way is to say "the total bytes received during (T<sub>0</sub>, T<sub>3</sub>] is `380`".
+In a nutshell, the count represents a **rate** which is associated with a time range.

 This monotonicity property is important because it gives the downstream systems additional hints so they can handle the data in a better way.
 Imagine we report the total number of bytes received in a cumulative sum data stream: